GO FOR IT

 Fears and phobias

-NLP can help a person become more aware of how they communicate.
+This can help a person become more aware of how they communicate.
 Understanding this can help people accept that others may have different views.
 One opinion is not wrong or right.
-With NLP coaching, practitioners hope that by developing empathy skills, a person will find it easier to build strong and long-lasting relationships.
+With coaching, practitioners hope that by developing empathy skills, a person will find it easier to build strong and long-lasting relationships.

-It is common for people to see an NLP practitioner for relief from their own fears and limitations.
-The techniques used can help the person break the old habits and beliefs and gain new opportunities.
-NLP is effective in boosting an individual’s confidence by teaching them how to make decisions based on their dreams, rather than fears.
+It is common for people to see an practitioner for relief from their own fears and limitations.
+The techniques used can help the person break the old habits and beliefs and gain new opportunities. is effective in boosting an individual’s confidence by teaching them how to make decisions based on their dreams, rather than fears.